mabdinur/starterprojectspring/README.md

 ### Project Background

 Here you will create rest controllers for FirstService and SecondService.
-FirstService will send a GET request to SecondService to get the current time.
-FirstService will return SecondSerivce's time and it will append a message.
+FirstService will send a GET request to SecondService to retrieve the current time.
+FirstService will append a message to SecondSerivce's time and then return this value to the client.

 ## Section 1: Manual Instrumentation with Java SDK

 ### Add OpenTelemetry to FirstService and SecondService:

-Required dependencies and configurations can be found [here](#setup-for-section-1-and-section-2).
+Required dependencies and configurations for FirstService and SecondService projects can be found [here](#setup-for-section-1-and-section-2).

 ### FirstService:

 1. Ensure OpenTelemetry dependencies are included
 2. Ensure an OpenTelemetry Tracer is configured

 3. Ensure a Spring Boot main class was created by the Spring initializer
-4. Create a RestController for FirstService
-5. Start a span to wrap the FirstServiceController
-6. Configure HttpUtils.callEndpoint to inject span context into request.
-This is key to propagate the trace to the SecondService

 ```java
 @SpringBootApplication